Confirmed Man United XI vs Man City: key Red Devils star left out of squad as talented attacker starts on bench

 Mourinho has elected to start with an attacking trio of Marcus Rashford, Jesse Lingard and Anthony Martial, something that may suggest United are going to play the ball on the ground this afternoon.

-Marouane Fellaini, Nemanja Matic and Ander Herrera have been elected to start in midfield for the Red Devils this afternoon, a decision that may seem to some like Mourinho is ready to defend from the off and take a draw.
+Marouane Fellaini, Nemanja Matic and Ander Herrera have been chosen in midfield for the Red Devils this afternoon, a decision that may seem to some like Mourinho is ready to defend from the off and take a draw.

 ?
 In the red corner… #MUFC #MCIMUN